keboola/connection-docs/storage/byodb/snowflake-secure-data-sharing/index.md

 GRANT SELECT ON TABLE <DATABASE_NAME>.<SCHEMA_NAME>.<TABLE_NAME> TO SHARE <SHARE_NAME>;
 ```

-Optionally use `SHOW GRANTS` to view the object grants for the share.
+To review the object grants, use:
 ```sql
 SHOW GRANTS TO SHARE <SHARE_NAME>;
 ```

-### Add one or more accounts to the share
+### 3. Add Accounts to the Share
-Use `ALTER SHARE` to add one or more accounts to the share.
-To review the accounts added to the share, you can use `SHOW SHARES`.
+Add one or more accounts to the share using `ALTER SHARE`.
+To verify, use `SHOW SHARES`.
 ```sql
 ALTER SHARE <SHARE_NAME ADD ACCOUNTS=<ACCOUNT_NAME>;
 ```